Henry Cavill: Personal life

 In 2016, Cavill started practising Brazilian jiu-jitsu, having been seen training at Roger Gracie's academy in London.
 Cavill supports the Jersey Rugby Club.
+While living in the United States, Cavill began to watch American football and became a supporter of the National Football League's (NFL) Kansas City Chiefs.

-He has been an avid gamer since childhood, at one point missing a phone call from Zack Snyder telling him he got the role of Superman because he was too busy playing World of Warcraft.
+He has been an avid gamer since childhood, at one point missing a phone call from Zack Snyder telling him he got the role of Superman in Man of Steel (2013) because he was too busy playing World of Warcraft.
 He prefers PC gaming over consoles, having been introduced to it by his father when he was a young boy, and has been building and maintaining his own gaming computer.
 He credited his experience playing The Witcher video game series prior to the show's production with motivating him to seek out the role of Geralt.
-He has also named the Total War series of strategy games to be among his favourites, and in May 2020 it was announced that a new character paying tribute to Cavill and his Witcher character Geralt would be added to Total War: Warhammer 2 via DLC; Cavill, Loremaster of Hoeth.
-Cavill also enjoys the Warhammer 40,000 series of games and fiction, saying he "genuinely can't get enough of the lore they have built over the decades".
+He has also named the Total War series of strategy games to be among his favourites, and in May 2020 it was announced that a new character paying tribute to Cavill and his Witcher character Geralt would be added to Total War: Warhammer II via DLC: Cavill, Loremaster of Hoeth.
+Cavill also enjoys the Warhammer 40,000 series of games and fiction, saying he "genuinely can't get enough of the lore they have built over the decades."

 Cavill is a spokesman for the Durrell Wildlife Conservation Trust, and an ambassador for The Royal Marines Charity.
 He launched the running phase of the Royal Marines 1664 Challenge and took part in The Gibraltar Rock Run 2014.